Radu-Stroe/spotify_pipeline/README.md

 SELECT * FROM rankings
 ```
-	•	PARTITION BY: date_id - Reduces the amount of data scanned when querying specific time periods
+	•	Partition by: date_id - Reduces the amount of data scanned when querying specific time periods
-  •	CLUSTER BY: country_id - Help when filtering by country in dashboards and aggregations
+  •	Cluster by: country_id - Help when filtering by country in dashboards and aggregations
 	•	Sources data from stg_spotify: cleaned staging table with raw Spotify data
 	•	Joins 3 dimension tables to bring in surrogate keys
 	•	Stores daily song rankings with artist, country, and date context